-Disk Monitor includes a file count monitor which will notify you when the directory contains more that the expected number of files.
+The file count monitor notifies you when a directory contains more that the expected number of files.
 For example, get notified when a directory contains more than 1000 files.
 Once a monitor threshold such as 1000 files is crossed, the directory monitor will fire actions such as remotely executing a script or sending an email.

 Disk Monitor enables you to generate on-demand File Extension Reports.
 File Extension Reports list the present extensions, total size and file count.
 Once complete you can drill down into a directory structure to see to which sub-directory files of interest reside, print the report and export to a file.

-Running out of disk space?
-Use Disk Monitor to quickly identify the largest files on all your networked computers.
-Our interactive Largest Files Reports enable you to scan Windows, Linux, and Unix computers for the largest files on a disk or within a directory.
-Once complete you can delete files directly from within the report, print the report, export the report to a file and re-run the report to show more files.
+Use Disk Monitor to quickly identify the largest files on all your servers.
+Our interactive Largest Files Reports enable you to scan Windows and Unix/Linux flavors running SSH for the largest files on a disk or within a directory.
+Once complete you can review and delete files directly from within the report or export the report to a file.

-Disk Monitor enables you to generate on-demand Temporary Files Reports.
-Temporary Files Reports list all SYSTEM, USER and Internet Explorer temporary directories on local and remote computers.
+Temporary Files Reports list all SYSTEM and USER temporary directories on managed computers.
 The total size, file count, and sub-directory count is summed and listed.
-Once complete you can drill down into sub-directories to view the details within each temporary directory, delete temporary directory contents including files and sub-directories, print the report, and export the report to a file.
+Once complete you can drill down into the temporary sub-directories to view the details, delete directory contents or export the report to a file.

 Do some of the Windows services or applications you run constantly fill up your hard drives with temporary files?
 Don't get caught with a full hard drive.
 Free up your time by using Disk Monitor to automatically delete temporary files contained in all the SYSTEM, USER and Internet Explorer temporary directories on both local and remote Windows computers.

 Centrally configure Disk Monitor to schedule NTFS defragmentation on all your servers.